georust/rinex/rinex-cli/doc/processing.md

 In this mode, `--fp` is expected to be an Observation RINEX.

-Let's remind the user that in this mode, `--sv-epoch` helps exhibit which vehicules share Ephemeris and Observations for a given epoch or epoch range.
-This feature is very important do determine which vehicule is a good candidate for the operations that follow.
+Let's remind the user that in this mode, `--sv-epoch` helps exhibit which vehicles share Ephemeris and Observations for a given epoch or epoch range.
+This feature is very important do determine which vehicle is a good candidate for the operations that follow.

 ## Code Multipath (MP) analysis